-For others it may involve adapting their driving to suit their current abilities, implementing plans such as avoiding rush hour, finding quieter routes even if the journey takes longer, planning routes where right turns are traffic light controlled etc…
+For others it may involve adapting their driving to suit current abilities, implementing plans such as avoiding rush hour, using quieter routes even if the journey takes longer or planning routes where right turns are traffic light controlled.

-It is important to keep abreast of new methods and relevant knowledge as many aspects of driving have changed over the years.
+It is important to keep up to date of new methods and relevant knowledge as many aspects of driving have changed over the years.
 Road systems are constantly evolving, traffic density increases and technology moves on.

-Everyone’s situation is different so it is important to assess and create an action plan on an individual basis, avoiding any ‘one size fits all’ mentality.
+Everyone’s situation is different so it is important to assess and create a goal based plan on an individual basis, avoiding any ‘one size fits all’ mentality.
 For some people the ageing process may mean it is time to give up driving.
-This can be a difficult and upsetting decision, often very stressful for the whole family.
-People don’t give up their freedom without a fight.
-They will need a plan on how to adapt to life without a car.
+This can be a difficult and upsetting decision, often stressful for the whole family.
+People don’t give up their freedom without a fight, they will need a plan on how to adapt to life without a car.

 DVLA data shows elderly drivers are in fact safer than most other age groups, their years of experience being used to outweigh age related problems.
 There are now more than seven million drivers over the age of 65 on the UK’s roads.

-If an elderly driver is showing signs of difficulty with their driving, it is often the surrounding family who will begin to look for help for their parents.
+If an elderly driver is showing signs of difficulty with their driving, it is often the surrounding family who will begin to look for help.
 It can be a challenging and stressful time, many will not want to acknowledge the problem as they will fear losing the independence that driving brings them.
-Some elderly drivers may be called up by the DVLA for a ‘driver assessment’ based either on driving ability or whether a medical condition is affecting their driving.
-A ‘driver assessment’ is conducted like an informal driving test with a different marking system, John Brown’s book covers this in better detail.
+Some elderly drivers may be called up by the DVLA for a driver assessment based either on driving ability or whether a medical condition is affecting their driving.
+A driver assessment is conducted like an informal driving test with a different marking system, John Brown’s book covers this in better detail.

-In 2012 I read John Brown’s excellent book ‘Driving is Challenging and Important for Older Drivers’.
-I decided this was an area I wanted to expand into (alongside working with those with special needs / learning difficulties).
+Back in 2012 I read John Brown’s excellent book ‘Driving is Challenging and Important for Older Drivers’.
+I decided this was an area I wanted to expand into alongside working with those with .
 I would like to take this opportunity to recommend the book to anyone who is proactively keen to remain safe in their later years, or to anyone who is trying to support someone in this scenario.
 The book is pictured and if clicked on it will link you to John Brown’s website.

 Some more mature drivers find they have lost their confidence in our ever evolving and complex road system.
 A refresher training course tailored to their needs can help develop their competence and confidence, also reducing the risk of accidents later in life.